gingerbreadboy/web-dev-guidelines/README.md

 ### Defer offscreen images
 _Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive._
 __use `loading="lazy"` on image elements to load images and to delay initialization of resources.__

+### Problems that can be solved by WP Rocket
+_problems stated below can be fixed by WP Rocket Plugin on WordPress_
+1. Minify CSS
+1. Minify JavaScript

+### Reduce unused JavaScript
+remove unused javaScript. for this item, there's nothing you can do since most of the time, this problem is caused by the GTM tags.

+___Related Problems:___

+1. Reduce the impact of third-party code

+### Image elements do not have explicit width and height.

+Properly add width and height attributes to images throughout the website. if not applicable, you can use `aspect-ratio:` tag for your images.
+Check [caniuse.com](https://caniuse.com/mdn-css_properties_aspect-ratio) to know the browsers currently supporting the atrribute.